dmfenton/ArcGIS_Open_Data_Index/README.md

 I'll keep this updated either randomly when it strikes my fancy or upon request.
 Enjoy!

 ## Analysis

+To use this repo you must have [Git Large File Storage](https://help.github.com/articles/installing-git-large-file-storage/) installed.

 ### Docker style (on OSX and maybe Windows?)
 1. Install Docker Toolbox
 1. Follow the instructions to create a Docker host